Elias Lieberman: Career

 In 1903, Lieberman began working as an English teacher at public schools.
 At NYU, he served as editor of Puck, The American Hebrew, and The Scholastic.

-In 1918, he became head of the English department at Bushwick High School in Brooklyn through 1924.
+In 1918, he became head of the English department at Bushwick High School in Brooklyn, through 1924.

-In 1924, Lieberman became principal of Thomas Jefferson High School in Brooklyn.
+In 1924, Lieberman became principal of the new Thomas Jefferson High School in Brooklyn.
 Students included movie star and comedian Danny Kaye and wife Sylvia Fine, scientist Martin Pope, producer Jack Rollins, typewriter expert Martin Tytell, and historian Howard Zinn.
 Thomas Jefferson was one of seven public high schools in New York to receive a M. P. Moller pipe organ in 1926 under Lieberman.
 (In the 1990s, this organ was removed and discarded.)

 In 1940, Lieberman joined the New York City Board of Education, as an associate superintendent of schools in charge of the junior high school division.
 He retired in 1954.

 Personal life and death

-Lieberman married Rose Kiesler; they had two children who became a surgeon and a professor.
+Lieberman married Rose Kiesler.
+Their two children became a surgeon and a professor.

 In 1918, Arthur Guiterman and Joyce Kilmer nominated Lieberman to the Poetry Society of America.
 He later served there as director and vice president.
 In 1969, he became a fellow of the society.

 He served as president of the Associate Alumni of City College.

 Lieberman died age 85 on July 13, 1969, at his home in the Richmond Hill district in Queens, New York.